rasulkireev/gpw/content/blog/conference-volunteering.md

 ---
 title: Conference Volunteering
-date: 2019-12-30
+date: 2020-01-09
 published: true
 slug: /conference-volunteering
-icon: ./icons/book.svg
+icon: ./icons/global-volunteering.svg
-main-image: ./images/reading-on-kindle.jpg
+unsplashImageID: bzdhc5b3Bxs
-tags: [2019, journal, review]
+keywords: [2019, journal, review]
-category: "Conferences"
+category: Conferences
-description: "This is a reflection on my first volunteering experience at PyData 2019."
+description: This is a reflection on my first volunteering experience at PyData 2019.
 ---

 Recently, I have attended the PyData 2019 conference in NYC.
 When I visited the website, all the tickets were sold, so I applied for the waitlist.
 A couple of hours later, as I was thinking about my PyGotham experience from a month earlier.
 I remembered one of the talkers mentioning that they desperately need more volunteers.
 I decided to apply for a volunteeriship to help the community, and as a bonus, get a free ticket.
 This was a big bonus.
 A couple days later, I received the email notifying me that I got the part!
 Usually, I don't get "You are accepted" type of email, which, come to think of it, makes me a little sad.
 That felt good.